jsunn-y/CARE/README.md

 pip install dist/care.0.0.1.tar.gz
 ```

-The outputs from pretrained models are provided [here](link).
+The outputs from pretrained models are provided [here](link) and should replace the `task1_baselines` and `task2_baselines` folders respectively.

 ### Task 1: performance evaluation
-Task 1 benchmarks (excluding CLEAN) can be reproduced with a single command using the CARE package,
+The results of EC classification for each method and each split is found in `task1_baselines/results_summary` as .csv files, for use in downstream performance analysis.
+Task 1 benchmarks (excluding CLEAN) can be reproduced with a single command using the CARE package.

 ** Note **: install this environment before running training and inference with ProteInfer.
 ```
 conda create --name proteinfer python=3.7 -y